Grawnya/spotify-song-recommendations/README.md

 ### Play Again
 If the user opts not to get another song recommendation, they will be asked if they want to restart the application.
 If they choose to restart the application, it starts from the very start again and makes brand new recommendations, which are not influenced by the previous recommendations.

 If the user does not want to play the game again, they can say “n” and the application will provide a link for the user to access a Google Sheet with all the recommended song details.
-Due to the sensitivity of pressing ctrl + C, which will cause a `keyboardInterrupt` error in the application, an instruction to highlight the link, right click and select “copy” has been provided.
+Due to the sensitivity of pressing `ctrl` + `C`, which will cause a `keyboardInterrupt` error in the application, an instruction to highlight the link, right click and select “copy” has been provided.
 This will allow the user to open a new tab and safely enter the link to the Google sheet.

 ![Google Sheet Link](documentation/google_sheet_link.png)